AndersHaroldson/Flow-2.0/README.md

-# Flow-2.0 -- Still under development
+# Flow-2.0

 This is a text editor/IDE that I made as a fun project.

-It is pretty much Flow but with extra features such as executing python, general fixes to Flow, keyboard shortcuts, etc
+It is the original but with extra features such as executing python, general fixes to Flow, keyboard shortcuts, etc

 ### README IN PROGRESS ###